Clients and Mobile Devices

 For more information about Exchange ActiveSync see Exchange ActiveSync.

 |The maximum number of Exchange ActiveSync devices per mailbox is 100.|

 Exchange Online supports mailbox access through both POP3 and IMAP4 protocols.
 POP and IMAP access requires encryption using SSL.
 POP is enabled by default for all users.
-Users can view their POP and IMAP connection settings in Outlook Web App.
+Users can view their POP and IMAP connection settings in Outlook on the web.
 Administrators can disable POP and IMAP access on a per-user basis.